Subscribe to blog updates via email »

 Understanding Media (by Marshall McLuhan) Book Summary – Love Your Work, Episode 248

 You’ve heard the expression, “The medium is the message.”
 But what does that really mean?
 “The medium is the message” is a term coined by Marshall McLuhan in his book, Understanding Media: Extensions of Man.
 More than fifty years after it was published – in 1964 – Understanding Media reads as if it’s from the future.
-In this Understanding Media summary, I’ll break down – in my own words – why “The medium is the message,” as well as other key ideas within this media theory classic.
+In this Understanding Media summary, I’ll break down – in my own words – why “The medium is the message,” as well as other key ideas within this, one of the best media studies books.

 Listen to this Understanding Media summary